surrealdb/surrealist/README.md

 ## About

-Surrealist is a simple Desktop based query playground for [SurrealDB](https://surrealdb.com/).
-Easily connect to any SurrealDB database in order to execute and preview query responses.
+Surrealist is a simple to use Desktop based query playground for [SurrealDB](https://surrealdb.com/).
+You can connect to any SurrealDB server and execute queries in a graphical interface, including table & variable auto completion, syntax highlighting, and much more.

 ## Features
 - 📌 Multi-tab query editing